 Introduction to Git and GitHub

-In this tutorial, we'll see what Git and GitHub are and what they are used for.
-Personally, I think having these concepts clear is essential in our day-to-day life, whether at work or when we are studying.
+In this tutorial, we'll see what Git and GitHub are and what they're used for.
+Personally, I think having a clear understanding of these concepts is essential in our daily lives, whether at work or while studying.

 1 - What is Git?

 Git is a version control system.
-From a developer's perspective, it's a system that stores and manages the changes to the files we modify.
+From a developer's perspective, it's a system that stores and tracks changes to the files we modify.

-Also, Git is a distributed version system, which means we have a remote repository on the server and a local repository stored on each developer's machine.
-This means the code is present both on the server and on every machine that modifies it.
+Also, git is a distributed version system, which means we have a remote repository on the server and a local repository, which is stored on each developer's machine.
+This means that the code is both on the server and on every machine that modifies it.

-It's important to include all of this information, as the vast majority of companies use a version control system, commonly Git, although there are others like Subversion or CSV.
+It is important to include all this information, since the vast majority of companies use a version control system, commonly git, although there are others like subversion or csv.

 In a real work environment, it allows us to work in parallel with several developers.
-Thanks to Git, we can keep track of all code changes, as well as conflicts.
+Thanks to git, we can check all code changes as well as conflicts.

-When we make a change, we say we're making a commit, which contains information like the author, date, a comment, and the files that have changed.
+When we make a change, we say we make a commit, which includes information such as the author, date, a comment, and the files that have changed.

 commit github